alexander-mc/Billboard_Hot_100_Songs/README.md

-# Billboard Hot 100 Chart
+# Billboard Hot 100 Songs

 Want to know what the hottest songs are this week?
 What about an easy way to get data from the Billboard Hot 100 without being bombarded with videos and ads?

-This Ruby Gem allows you to access data on the Billboard Hot 100 (https://www.billboard.com/charts/hot-100) through the command line.
+This Ruby Gem allows you to access data on the Billboard Hot 100 (https://www.billboard.com/charts/hot-100) from the command line.
 Quickly generate the list of this week's Hot 100 songs with the following information,

 ♪ Song name
 ♪ Artist(s)